Introduction

 vendor/", "always run tests before committing", "use pnpm, not npm"

-Here's an example for a TypeScript monorepo:
+Example for a TypeScript monorepo:

 # Project context